 - Ireland Physician Associates

-Many of these countries have American-trained PAs working as expatriates, and most are developing educational programs that produce a health care provider functioning as an addition to the doctor.
+Many of these countries have American-trained PAs working as expatriates, and many are developing educational programs that produce a healthcare provider functioning as an extension to the traditional medical doctor.

-Each country has made it's PA a distinct entity, with cultural and educational influences shaping their roles.
-Common denominators of these PAs are: they function as semi-autonomous clinicians under the direct supervision of a doctor and have roles that tend to complement those of the doctor.
+Each country has made it's PA a well-defined entity, with cultural and educational influences shaping their roles.
+A common theme among these PAs is that they function with some degree of autonomy, work under the supervision of a physician, and have roles that complement those of the physician.

-Historical observations suggest the development of the PA profession in different countries tends to follow a similar path and that lessons learned from these nations may be useful in further expansion of the PA profession.
+The global development of the PA profession tends to follow a similar path and the lessons learned from the pioneers of PA education abroad will help with further expansion of the PA profession.
 Experience has proven that such processes always take longer than estimated.

-Those countries mentioned above are just some of the countries that have recently recognized the progress of PAs and have developed their own PA programs.
+The countries mentioned in this article are just some of the countries that have acknowledged the progress of PAs and have developed their own PA programs.
 Yet, assistants to doctors and prototypes of PAs are not new.

-Eastern European countries such as Russia and Ukraine; Asian countries such as China and Malaysia; much of Oceania (eg, Australia, New Guinea, Micronesia, Melanesia, and Polynesia); as well as parts of Africa and South America have employed medical aides for decades.
+Eastern European countries such as Russia and Ukraine (Russian feldschers); Asian countries such as China and Malaysia (Chinese barefoot doctors); much of Oceania (eg, Australia, New Guinea, Micronesia, Melanesia, and Polynesia); as well as parts of Africa and South America have employed medical aides for decades.

-Even in the United States, the Alaskan Community Health Aides project, inaugurated during World War II and continuing today, produces what can be referred to as prototype PAs.
+Even in the United States, the Alaskan Community Health Aides project, inaugurated during World War II and remaining today, provided what can be referred to as prototype PAs.

-Canada, Australia, South Africa, have remote and/or widely separated and sparse populations.
-In some countries, the size or dispersal of rural populations presents formidable challenges to health care delivery.
+Among others, Canada, Australia, and South Africa have remote and/or widely distributed populations.
+In many countries, the size and seclusion of its rural populations present difficult challenges to successful healthcare delivery.